 Historically, between 70% and 85% of fine and forfeiture revenues collected by the Seattle Municipal Court are from parking citations and fines resulting from enforcement efforts by Seattle Police Department parking enforcement and traffic officers.
 An additional 8% to 10% comes from traffic tickets.
-Trends indicated decreases in parking citation volume through 2006.
-This was in part due to enforcement and compliance changes stemming from the City's conversion to parking pay station technology.
-However, beginning in 2007 citation volume has increased, in part due to changes in enforcement technology and strategies, but also to the addition of three Parking Enforcement Officers (PEOs) authorized as part of the South Lake Union parking pay station extension.
-Demand for parking enforcement has also grown with changes in neighborhood development and parking design changes.
-In particular, the City has established several new Restricted Parking Zones (RPZs), especially around the new light-rail train stations through the Rainier Valley.
-In response, an additional 8 new PEOs were authorized in 2009 and 7 in 2010.
+Recent trends indicated decreases in parking citation volume through 2006.
+This was in part due to enforcement and compliance changes stemming from the parking pay station technology.
+However, beginning in 2007, citation volume has increased, in part due to changes in enforcement technology and strategies, but also due to adding three Parking Enforcement Officers (PEOs) authorized as part of the South Lake Union parking pay station extension (described above in the Parking Meter section).
+An additional eight new PEOs were authorized in 2009.
+There are no new PEO positions requested in the 2010 Proposed Budget.

-In 2008, the City received \$23.1 million in court fines and forfeitures, including \$1.57 million from the expanding red light camera enforcement program, which grew from 6 camera locations to 18 in the last quarter of 2008 and will increase to nearly 30 total locations in early 2009.
-Additionally fine amounts are increased in 2010 by \$4.
-With the added enforcement and increased fines, total fines and forfeitures revenues are proposed at \$26.2 million in 2009 and \$29.0 million in 2010.
-The growth assumed from adding PEOs in 2009 and 2010 will begin to be offset to some degree by an expected decrease in citations and revenues from the red light cameras, which falls from \$4.1 million in 2009 to \$3.5 million in 2010.
-Experience with the original 6 cameras indicates drivers behave differently over time at these intersections, resulting in fewer citations.
+In 2008, the City received \$21.7 million in court fines and forfeitures, including \$1.4 million in revenue from the expanded red light camera enforcement program.
+Total fines and forfeitures revenues are proposed at \$24.4 million in 2009 and \$24.4 million in 2010.
+The growth assumed from adding the eight PEOs in 2009 is offset to some degree by a decrease due to the anticipated decline in citations and revenues from the red light cameras, which falls from \$3.7 million in 2009 to \$3.17 million in 2010.
+Experience with the original six cameras indicates drivers behave differently over time at these intersections, resulting in fewer citations.